 After the server starts successfully, you can login to the server with default username/password

 Follow the steps of the Wizard to intall HDP:

 Step 0 - Get Started: give a name to your cluster, for example,

 Step 1 - Select Version: select

 Use Local Repository.
-Delete all other OS, leave readhat7 only.
+Delete all other OS, leave Redhat7 only.
 Copy the local base URL to the places.

 Step 2 - Install Options settings:

 Step 3 - Confirm Hosts: it will automatically do the regiestration with the settings from Step 2.